Imara analibiae

 Imara analibiae is a moth in the Castniidae family.
 It is found in the forest of the Estación Biológica La Selva, near Puerto Viejo, Sarapiquí, Heredia Province in Costa Rica.
 The habitat consists of a mosaic of mature lowland forest, secondary growth forest of various ages and abandoned pastures.

 The length of the forewings is about 45 mm for males and 59 mm for females.

-Etymology

-The specific epithet is a combination of the names Ana and Libia, the mothers of the two authors.